On the Influence of Parallax Effects in Thick Silicon Sensors in Coherent Diffraction Imaging: Abstract

 \section{Abstract}

-Structure determination is a key application of XFELs and $4^\text{th}$ generation synchrotron sources, particularly using the coherent and pulsed X-ray radiation from X-ray free-electron lasers (XFEL).
+Structure determination of, e.g., single molecules is a key application of X-ray free-electron lasers (XFELs) and $4^\text{th}$ generation synchrotron sources, particularly using the coherent and pulsed X-ray radiation from XFELs.
 Scientific interest focuses on understanding the physical, biological, and chemical properties of samples at the nanometer scale.
 The X-rays from XFELs enable Coherent X-ray Diffraction Imaging (CXDI), where coherent X-rays irradiate a sample, and a far-field diffraction pattern is captured by an imaging detector.

-By the nature of the underlying physics, the resolution, at which the sample can be probed with the CXDI technique, is limited by the wavelength of the X-ray radiation and the exposure time if a detector can record the diffraction pattern to very large scattering angles.
+By the nature of the underlying physics, the resolution, at which the molecular structure of a sample can be probed with the CXDI technique, is limited by the wavelength of the X-ray radiation and the exposure time if a detector can record the diffraction pattern up to very large scattering angles.
 The resolution that can be achieved under real experimental conditions, depends strongly on additional parameters.
-The Shannon pixel size, linked to the detector resolution, the coherent dose that can be deposited in the sample without changing its structure, the image contrast, and the signal-to-noise ratio of the detected scattered radiation at high $q$, i.e. at high scattering angles 2$\Theta$, have a strong influence on the resolution.
-The signal-to-noise ratio at high $q$ defines the “effective” maximum solid angle in a specific experiment setup up to which a detector can efficiently detect a signal and in consequence determines the achievable resolution.
+The Shannon pixel size, linked to the detector resolution, the coherent dose that can be deposited in the sample without changing its structure, the image contrast, and the signal-to-noise ratio of the detected scattered radiation at high $q$, i.e., at high scattering angles 2$\Theta$, have a strong influence on the resolution.
+The signal-to-noise ratio at high $q$ defines the “effective” maximum solid angle in a specific experiment setup at which a detector can efficiently detect a signal and in consequence determines the achievable resolution.
 The image contrast defines how well bright image features can be distinguished from dark ones.
-We present the preliminary results of our study on the influence of the PSF on SNR, image contrast, position resolution, and achievable sample resolution for different pixel sizes.
+We present the preliminary results of our study on the influence of the point spread function on the signal-to-noise ratio, image contrast, position resolution, and achievable sample resolution for different pixel sizes.